n-milutinovic-levi9-com/GildedRose-Refactoring-Kata/scala/REFACTORING.md

 Looks like we need to be able to unregister a converter.
 That will require some changes under the hood.
 The public API of the `ConverterRegistry` will remain the same.

+## Split up internal item files

+We really should keep classes in different files, with their companion objects.

+## Group internal item components

+Components of internal items are scattered across the code-base.
+Matchers and converters are with the registry, names are in `ItemNames`.
+We should group that together.